Man dies after hit and run accident; identified as Grandview firefighter

 City officials in Muscatine released the name of the man on Tuesday.
 He's been identified as 49-year-old Devin Estabrook, of Letts, Iowa.

-Officials say just before 5 a.m. on Monday, Letts was hit while riding a bike on Highway 61 near the intersection with 41st Street South in Muscatine.
+Officials say just before 5 a.m. on Monday, Estabrook was hit while riding a bike on Highway 61 near the intersection with 41st Street South in Muscatine.
 During this time, he was hit by a driver in an unknown vehicle.
 According to officials, the driver did not stop after Estabrook was hit.

 The City of Grandview, Iowa's Facebook page posted early Tuesday saying that Estabrook was a firefighter with their department.